 UPX is copyrighted software released under the GNU General Public License, with special exceptions that allow free use in commercial programs as outlined in the UPX License Agreement.
 This makes it suitable for both open-source projects and professional software distribution.

-The application relies on the NRV compression library to deliver its high-speed compression services.
+The application relies on the NRV compression library to deliver high-speed compression.
 An open-source alternative is available through the UCL compression library, offering compatibility for users who prefer fully open implementations.

 UPX Features: